 On December 7, 2021, Durango City Council voted unanimously to pass Resolution R-2021-71 in support of more aggressive community-wide greenhouse gas emissions goals and to commit to the ICLEI 150 Race to Zero campaign.
 This commitment builds upon the previous goals which City Council voted unanimously to support August 20, 2019 through Resolution R-2019-32.
-Our current goals are:
+Our current community-wide goals are:

 2030 - 50%* greenhouse gas emissions reduction compared to 2016 levels, and 50% of electricity from renewable sources.